SpaceNet: A Remote Sensing Dataset and Challenge Series

-Our focus on road networks naturally leads us to consider graph theory as a means to evaluate proposals.
-While many proposals exist for graph similarity matching, these tend to focus on the logical topology (connections between nodes) of the graph, whereas we care about both logical topology as well as the physical topology of the roads.
-Since we are primarily interested in routing, we propose a graph theoretic metric based upon Dijkstra's shortest path algorithm \cite{Dijkstra1959}.
-In essence, we sum the differences in optimal paths between ground truth and proposal graphs.
+Since we are primarily interested in routing, (and to overcome some of the limitations of the metrics proposed in \cite{topo_metric}, \cite{5perc_metric}) we propose a graph theoretic metric based upon Dijkstra's shortest path algorithm \cite{Dijkstra1959}.
+In essence, we symmetrically sum the differences in optimal paths between ground truth and proposal graphs.

 To measure the difference between ground truth and proposal graphs, the APLS metric sums the differences in optimal path lengths between nodes in the ground truth graph G and the proposal graph G'.
 In effect, this metric repeats the path difference calculation shown in Figure \ref{fig:apls_fig0} for all paths in the graph.
 Missing paths in the graph are assigned the maximum proportional difference of 1.0.
 The APLS metric scales from 0 (poor) to 1 (perfect),